alexmanly/a-taste-of-chef-with-azure/README.md

 # A Taste of Chef with Azure

 ## Microsoft Azure Management Certificate installation
-To retrieve the .PFX file required, follow the steps in this great blog post (kudos to Stuart Preston for his help):
+To retrieve the .PFX file required, follow the steps in this great blog post from Stuart Preston (kudos to Stuart Preston for all his help):

 http://stuartpreston.net/2015/02/retrieving-microsoft-azure-management-certificates-for-use-in-cross-platform-automationprovisioning-tools/